 This guest post is from Drew Frye and first appeared on his blog, Sail Delmarva.
-Drew also tests products for Practical Sailor magazine and writes for others like Good Old Boat magazine.
+Drew also tests products for Practical Sailor magazine and writes for other magazines like Good Old Boat.
 He graciously agreed to let me reproduce his article here.

 The great myth of boat ownership—other than believing that everything takes 3 times as long and costs 4 times as much as you expect—is that mildew is ubiquitous.
 No matter how leak-tight, no matter how well maintained, it is always there.
 Well, I disagree wholeheartedly, and I challenge anyone to find any in my cabin.
 How have I dodged this scourge?